Dunelm Group (OTCMKTS:DNLMY) Upgraded to “Strong-Buy” by Canaccord Genuity Group

-Canaccord Genuity Group upgraded shares of Dunelm Group (OTCMKTS:DNLMY – Free Report) to a strong-buy rating in a report published on Tuesday morning, Zacks.com reports.
+Dunelm Group (OTCMKTS:DNLMY – Get Free Report) was upgraded by stock analysts at Canaccord Genuity Group to a “strong-buy” rating in a note issued to investors on Tuesday, Zacks.com reports.

-Separately, Berenberg Bank upgraded shares of Dunelm Group to a strong-buy rating in a research note on Tuesday.
+Separately, Berenberg Bank raised shares of Dunelm Group to a “strong-buy” rating in a report on Tuesday.

 Dunelm Group plc retails homewares in the United Kingdom.
 The company offers furniture and beds products, which include bedroom, living room, dining room, and other furniture, as well as bed and mattresses, and sofas and armchairs; bedding products comprising bed linen, dorma, baby and kid's bedding, and duvets, pillows, and protectors; curtains and rugs; and venetian, roller, roman, vertical, and made to measure blinds.